-And we’ve all heard about ways to combat food cravings by distracting ourselves: clean the house, go for a walk, write about it in our journals, make sure to remove all tempting food from the house, or we’re told to just willpower our way through it.
+And we’ve all heard about ways to combat different types of food cravings by distracting ourselves: clean the house, go for a walk, write about it in our journals, make sure to remove all tempting food from the house, or we’re told to just willpower our way through it.

-But the problem with distracting ourselves from our cravings is that it never allows us to take a close look at the beliefs and emotions we feel from the moment the craving enters into our consciousness to the moment we reach for and quickly devour that entire bag of chips.
+But the psychology of cravings teaches us the problem with distracting ourselves from our food cravings is that it never allows us to look at our beliefs and emotions.
+We feel from the moment the food craving enters our consciousness to the moment we reach for and quickly devour that entire bag of chips.

-1. It IS All In Your Head
+1. Psychology of Cravings Tip: It IS All In Your Head

 For those who don’t have food cravings, it’s easy to think: “it’s all in your head.”
 Well, it just so happens that research suggests they’re quite right.
 It’s in our heads, and our brains in particular.
-There are three regions of the of the brain – the hippocampus, insula, and caudate nucleus – that appear to be activated during food-craving episodes.
+There are three regions of the brain – the hippocampus, insula, and caudate nucleus – that appear to be activated during food-craving episodes.

 So when we suddenly have a longing for chicken soup, a favorite childhood cereal, potato chips, and so on – our craving is seeking to satisfy an emotional need to reduce stress and bring some calm.
 And for all of us, in one way or another: Food is Love.

 Carbohydrates, for instance, boost our levels of the hormone serotonin, which has a calming effect.
 And research suggests that the combination of fat and sugar may also have a calming effect.
 We’re wired for our need for pleasure and serenity.
 It may just be that the food you want is filling in for the change of mind you need.

-2. Food Cravings Are Messengers
+2. Psychology of Cravings Tip: Food Cravings Are Messengers

 Our bodies are always speaking to us.
 The human brain sends signals when it becomes aware of the need for nutrition, and our bodies translate those needs into the language of sensations and symptoms.
 It tells us we are hungry through that gnawing feeling in our belly, it tells us we’re hurt through pain, and it tells us we need rest when we feel fatigued.